stkent/stkent.github.io/_posts/2018-04-06-really-rounded-polygons.md

 # Usage

 The implementation differences highlighted above are interesting but perhaps still a little abstract.
-Let's get real.
+Let’s get real.
 Which rounding method should you use?

 My recommendation would be to consider PolygonDrawingUtil if: